kevinbencs/online_newspaper/README.md

 400    failed: string[]
 ```

-- Get /api/authors: get authors, editors and admins in order of importance and alphabet.
+- Get /api/authors: get authors, editors, and admins in order of importance and alphabet.

 Return: